 While these candidates did get more votes, you cannot necessarily judge the growth of the party by that metric.
 Rather, the votes may be more of a protest vote against the 2 party system as Gary Johnson’s percentage in Maine when the Grand Old Party did not seat Maine Ron Paul delegates in 2012.

 What you really need to look at is party membership, which has been down ever since the LP ran Bob Barr.
-While there has been significant growth from the Bob Barr run to the Gary Johnson run, but has not matched the levels when Harry Browne was the candidate.
+While there has been significant growth from the Bob Barr run to the Gary Johnson run, it has not matched the levels when Harry Browne was the candidate.
 Gary Johnson did champion some controversial issues.
 Therefore, we cannot attribute those gains to moderation and avoidance of fringe issues.

 While I appologize for not being able to find the membership numbers published by the LP anywhere online, you can see plots of the Google trends that paint a similar picture at the in the post